5 questions to help you zero in on the best software for your midsize or small law firm

 Toward the goal of creating the most efficient law firm accounting workflow, LeanLaw has chosen QuickBooks Online as the platform on which to build the LeanLaw software integration because it most fully optimizes all of the considerations that we presented.

-- There is so much power under the hood of QuickBooks Online that we corralled into useful information for law firms: outstanding invoices, expenses, trust accounting, flat fees — all of these workflows are optimized by the combination of QuickBooks Online and LeanLaw.
+- QuickBooks Online is the largest accounting platform in the world.
+(Xero doesn’t come close.)
+LeanLaw customizes QuickBooks Online for law firms with legal specific workflows: outstanding invoices, expenses, LEDES billing, trust accounting, flat fees — all of these workflows are optimized by the combination of QuickBooks Online and LeanLaw.
+Thanks to the deep integration the accuracy between them is 100% in real time.

-- Because of the deep integration with QuickBooks Online, it is only this accounting software that we can sincerely tell you is going to work best with your law firm, especially as optimized by the LeanLaw add-on.
+- Because of the deep integration with QuickBooks Online, it is only this accounting software that we can sincerely tell you is going to work best with your law firm, especially as optimized by the LeanLaw.